-Students that choose to drink should know that the so-called positive effects of alcohol, like the stimulant effects of a slight buzz, are related to a low but rising blood alcohol level.
+Students that choose to drink should know that the positive effects of alcohol, like the stimulant effects of a slight buzz, relaxation and euphoria are related to a low but rising blood alcohol level.

 Some college students think more alcohol is better, but the truth is that if you want to get a slight buzz, enjoy the social setting or enjoy the taste of alcohol, then you should keep your blood alcohol content (BAC) at .05 or below.

-To maintain a good buzz, you should drink slowly and moderately, not exceeding a BAC of .05, because the initial, stimulated phase of alcohol is quickly followed by a depressant phase, which will leave you feeling tired and with a hangover or worse.
+To maintain a safe buzz, you should drink slowly and moderately, because the initial, stimulated phase of alcohol is quickly followed by a depressant phase, which will leave you feeling tired and with a hangover or worse.

-Drinking games, "chugging" or "guzzling" alcohol, hazing rituals and high proof alcohol drinks often lead to alcohol poisoning.
+Drinking games, consuming hard liquor, and hazing rituals are some activities that may lead to alcohol poisoning.
 Alcohol consumption combined with some types of medication may also lead to accidental overdose and alcohol poisoning.

 - Unconsciousness or semiconsciousness